Luxury kitchens are meant for hosting and being picturesque. These four tips can help make the most of your cozy NYC

 Full cabinets can make a small space seem cluttered, so consider including open shelving in your new kitchen design instead.
 Open shelves provide depth and texture to your kitchen without the clutter, leaving more space for storage and for light to flow through the space.
 They’re also easier to organize and typically less expensive than full luxury cabinets.

 Worried about your collection of cooking and cutting utensils cluttering your shelves or taking up valuable real estate on a counter?
 Use magnetic strips to organize them on the wall and simultaneously add to your kitchen’s décor.
-You could also hang some items like bottle or can openers on your fridge, keeping them in easy reach whenever you need them.
+Consider hanging items like bottle or can openers on your fridge, keeping them in easy reach, while not taking up shelf space.

-Pots and pans take up even more space than utensils, which is why you often see them hanging from the ceiling in a professional kitchen.
-Take that as a cue to implement hanging racks for your pots and pans in your own kitchen so you don’t have to sacrifice an entire shelf or cabinet to hold them.
+Pots and pans take up even more space than utensils, which is why they’re often hanging from the ceiling in a professional kitchen.
+Take that as a cue to implement hanging racks for pots and pans in your own kitchen so you’re not sacrificing an entire shelf or cabinet to hold them.
 They’ll give your kitchen that high-end feel and will be easier to sort through than if they were jammed in a cabinet.

 We automatically associate luxury with space, but the true grandeur of a luxury kitchen lies in the quality of the area.
-In NYC, where kitchens are generally smaller than the national average, it’s more important than ever to recognize that distinction.
-With these four tips — and with the help of an all-inclusive design and build firm — you can take on a small kitchen renovation in NYC and create the luxurious space you deserve.
+In NYC, where kitchens are generally smaller than the national average, recognizing that distinction is essential to expectations for your dream kitchen design.
+With these four tips — and with the help of an all-inclusive design-build firm — you can take on a small kitchen renovation in NYC and create the luxurious space you deserve.